Where New England's Equity Community Comes Together

 Joe Magner, Fidelity Investments

-Joe Magner has over 15 years of experience in financial services and wealth management industries as a relationship manager, consultant, and attorney.
+Joe Magner has over 15 years of experience in the financial services and wealth management industries as a relationship manager, consultant, and attorney.
 He enjoys engaging deeply with his clients and helping them solve their business problems with strategic and creative solutions.
-He is married with two young children and a goldendoodle.
+Joe obtained his Bachelor of Science in Economics-Finance from Bentley University, studying abroad in London, England his junior year at Regents College, and a Juris Doctorate from Suffolk University Law School.
+He also obtained his Equity Compensation Associate (ECA) designation in 2023.
+Joe is married with two young children and a Goldendoodle.
 He and his family reside in a small town on the South Shore of Massachusetts.
-In his free time, he enjoys golf, racquet sports, cycling, skiing, reading, and cooking/grilling for family and friends.
-Joe obtained my Bachelor of Science in Economics-Finance from Bentley University, studying abroad in London, England his junior year at Regents College, and a Juris Doctorate from Suffolk University Law School.
-He also has obtained his Equity Compensation Associate (ECA) designation.
+In Joe's free time, he enjoys golf, racquet sports, cycling, skiing, reading, and cooking/grilling for family and friends.

 Break-Out Session 4A